beyondessential/tupaia/packages/types/README.md

 ## Type definitions for Tupaia objects

-Models are generated from the db schema, run `yarn generate` to update this after changes to the db schema.
+Models are generated from the db schema, run `yarn generate:models` to update this after changes to the db schema.

 ### Configuring